Why is my grout filthy

 1. 1

-Use a grout brush or scrub pad to vigorously scrub the grout lines, working in small sections.
+Mix a solution of warm water and a mild detergent.
+Use a stiff-bristle brush to scrub the grout lines, working in small sections.
+Rinse thoroughly and allow to dry completely.

 Frequently Asked Questions